IvanChurakov/linked-obsydian-md/PARA/Areas/English/5 'Have to' and 'must'/Vocabulary.md

 **actions speak louder than words** a phrase that means what you do is more important than what you say, and has more influence over people

+---
+### 6 Minute Vocabulary: Binomials

+**Sick and tired** is a phrase which means annoyed and bored.
+Phrases like this with two nouns joined by and are very common and useful in English.
+They're called **binomials**.

+Here are a few more:

+**aches and pains**

+general body pains that aren’t serious

+_A warm bath is great for aches and pains._

+**cheap and cheerful**

+simple, basic and often inexpensive

+_The cafe was cheap and cheerful but the food was great._

+**short and sweet**

+quick and simple

+_Our Monday meetings are always short and sweet._

+**black and blue**

+sore and bruised

+_Look at these bruises – I’m black and blue._

+**quick and dirty**

+short, simple and basic

+_It was a one-minute quick and dirty presentation._

+---
+### Vocabulary tip

+To help you remember the binomials, why not play a simple card game where you match up the beginnings and ending.
+This will really help you to remember them.